Nipmuc: Federal recognition efforts

-On July 20, 1984, the BIA received the petition letter from the 'Nipmuc Tribal Council Federal Recognition Committee', co-signed by Zara Cisco Brough and her successor, Walter A. Vickers, of the Hassanamisco, and Edwin 'Wise Owl' W. Morse, Sr. of the Chaubunagungamaug.
+On July 20, 1984, the BIA received the petition letter from the 'Nipmuc Tribal Council Federal Recognition Committee', co-signed by Zara Cisco Brough and her successor, Walter A. Vickers, of the Hassanamisco, and Edwin 'Wise Owl' W. Morse Sr. of the Chaubunagungamaug.
 In January 2001, a preliminary finding was made by the BIA in favor of the Nipmuc Nation of Sutton, Massachusetts, which had most of its membership in Massachusetts, while a negative preliminary finding was issued for the Chaubunagungamaug Nipmuck Band of Dudley, Massachusetts, which had its membership about evenly split between Massachusetts and Connecticut.
 In 2004, the BIA notified the Nipmuc Nation that they had been rejected for federal recognition.

 Colonial-era history

 17th century

 European sailors, fishermen, and adventurers began visiting New England during the early modern period.
 The first permanent settlements in the region did not begin until after the settling of Plymouth Colony in 1620.
 These early seafarers introduced several infectious diseases to which the Native Americans had no prior exposure, resulting in epidemics with mortality rates as high as 90 percent.
-Smallpox killed many of the Native Americans from 1617–1619, 1633, 1648 to 1649, and 1666.
+Smallpox killed many of the Native Americans in 1617–1619, 1633, 1648–1649, and 1666.
 Similarly influenza, typhus, and measles also afflicted the Native Americans throughout the period.
 In 2010 researchers developed a new hypothesis on epidemics between 1616 and 1619 as being from leptospirosis complicated by Weil syndrome.

 As shown by the writings of Increase Mather, the colonists attributed the decimation of the Native Americans to God's providence in clearing the new lands for settlement, but they were accustomed to interpreting their lives in such religious terms.
 At the time of contact, the Nipmuc were a fairly large grouping, subject to more powerful neighbors who provided protection, especially against the Pequot, Mohawk and Abenaki tribes that raided the area.

 The colonists initially depended on the Native Americans for survival in the New World, and the Native Americans rapidly began to trade their foodstuffs, furs and wampum for the copper kettles, arms and metal tools of the colonists.
-Puritan settlers arrived in large numbers from 1620–1640, the 'Great Migration' that increased their need to acquire more land.
+Puritan settlers arrived in large numbers from 1620 to 1640, the 'Great Migration' that increased their need to acquire more land.
 Since the colonists had conflicting colonial and royal grants, the settlers depended on having Indian names on land deeds to mark legitimacy.
 This process had serious flaws, as John Wompas deeded off many lands to the colonists to curry favor, many of which were not even his.